 - Unlawfully copying computer software.

 These serious offenses will be handled by the University's disciplinary procedures.

-Students who receive an academic integrity violation, may if they believe that they have not committed an academic integrity, take their case to the Board of Academic Integrity.
+Students who receive an academic integrity violation may, if they believe that they have not committed an academic integrity violation, take their case to the Board of Academic Integrity.

 Individual Course Penalty.
 The academic penalty will be determined by the student’s instructor.
 The instructor may impose a grade penalty up to an including failure in the course.
 In the School of Business, all faculty members assign a grade of zero to any work in violation of the Code.
 Students who feel that the penalty is too harsh may appeal their grade through the normal University procedure for resolving grade disputes.

 University Penalty.
 Students who violate the code of Academic Integrity are also referred to their Dean for a University penalty.
-Two kinds of penalties are available – Class I and Class II.
-A full academic integrity violation is a Class I violation and Class II violations are usually appropriate for less serious cases, or where there are mitigating circumstances.
-Typically a student with two Class I violations will be dismissed from the university.
+Two kinds of penalty are available – Class I and Class II.
+A full academic integrity violation is a Class I violation and Class II violations are usually appropriate for less serious cases, or in cases where there are mitigating circumstances.
+Typically, a student with two Class I violations will be dismissed from the university.
 In some cases, the Dean (or designee) may choose to treat a violation of the Academic Integrity Code as a Class II violation.
-Typically a student may receive only one Class II violation during his or her four year career as an undergraduate.
+Typically, a student may receive only one Class II violation during his or her four-year career as an undergraduate.
 All subsequent violations are treated as Class I violations.

 Students who have committed an academic integrity violation will be expected to complete an educational program, supervised by the student’s college Dean (or designee), to help the student come to a fuller understanding of academic integrity.
 Students who fail to complete the educational program to the satisfaction of the Dean (or designee), and within the timelines specified by the Dean (or designee), will have a hold placed on their transcript until the program has been completed.